kexiZeroing/kexiZeroing.github.io/src/blog/create-a-video-player.md

 });
 ```

 Prevent automatic fullscreen.
 On iOS, `video` elements automatically enter fullscreen mode when media playback begins.
-I recommend you set the `playsinline` attribute of the `video` element to force it to play inline on iPhone and not enter fullscreen mode when playback begins.
+Set the `playsinline` attribute of the `video` element to force it to play inline on iPhone and not enter fullscreen mode when playback begins.
 Note that this has no side effects on other browsers.

 When user clicks the "fullscreen button", let's exit fullscreen mode with `document.exitFullscreen()` if fullscreen mode is currently in use by the document.
 Otherwise, request fullscreen on the video container with the method `requestFullscreen()` if available or fallback to `webkitEnterFullscreen()` on the video element only on iOS.